H-R-B-Y/sshed/README.md

 ## TODO

 ### Core Game Logic
-- **Swap Phase Implementation**: Currently skipped - need to implement card swapping between hand and shed
+- (DONE)**Swap Phase Implementation**: Currently skipped - need to implement card swapping between hand and shed
   - Track selected display element (hand vs shed)
   - Allow players to select one card from hand and one from shed to swap
-  - Round-robin through players 3 times for swaps
+  - All player swaps happen in one turn per player
   - Add UI element to skip swap phase
+  - (TODO) Hide the swap menu during card selection
+  - (TODO) Allow AI to swap
+  - (TODO) Move swap pile and menu positions for easier reading

 - **Multiple Card Plays**: Implement ability to play multiple cards of same rank
   - Add pile display above hand for queuing cards